-The veterinarian will then register the dog with the National Livestock database and a lifetime licence is issued.
+When identified, dogs are registered with the Government database and a lifetime licence is issued.

-The National Livestock Database is not a member of Europetnet.
+There is one national database for dogs, the National Microchipped Dogs Register, which is not a member of Europetnet.
 However, the legislation provides for data exchange between the national dog register and other government or international entities as may be required for the purposes of identifying owners.
 Veterinarians can contact the database using the microchip number of an animal and receive the contact details of the owner.